Rubén Rivera: Mexican League (2007–2019)

 He played for the Piratas de Campeche from 2007 to 2012, switched to Delfines de Ciudad del Carmen in 2013.
 In 2014, he played center field for the Rieleros de Aguascalientes.
 In 2015, Rivera played for both the Diablos Rojos del México and the Olmecas de Tabasco.
 In 2016, he started the season with the Olmecas de Tabasco before he was traded to the Pericos de Puebla, who ended up winning the League Championship.
 In 2017, he was traded to the Acereros de Monclova.
 Rivera announced his retirement following the 2019 season with Monclova, winning a championship in his last season as an active player.

 World Baseball Classic (2006, 2009)

 Rivera played in both the 2006 and 2009 World Baseball Classic for Panama's national team.
 He went a combined 3 for 16 with 1 home run and 5 strikeouts across both tournaments.

 Coaching career

 Rivera served as hitting coach for the Olmecas de Tabasco of the Mexican League for the 2021 season.

+Rivera was named manager of the Águilas Metropolitanas for the 2026 Serie de las Américas, to be held in Venezuela.